 How many watts does a microwave use?
 (It’s not as obvious as you might think) Find out here.
-See which is the most energy efficient microwave, based on 203 models, and use this microwave wattage conversion calculator to adjust recommended cooking times.
+See which is the most energy efficient microwave in 2024, based on 203 models, and use this microwave wattage conversion calculator to adjust recommended cooking times.

 Based on 203 models, below you’ll get key microwave wattage and power consumption results, along with useful conversion calculators and insights into energy efficiency (incl. the stand out model).

 - Microwave wattage ranges from 600W to 2100W, but 1000W is the most common.
 However, microwave power consumption is higher than the listed wattage.

 - On average, microwaves consume between .8416 kWh and 2.9458 kWh of electricity per hour, with 1.4027 kWh being the most common.

 - Microwaves are 71.29% efficient, on average, at converting input power into cooking power based on the data captured in this study.